camgunz/d2k/README.md

 ----------------------

 One of the many strengths of PrBoom+ is its compatibility with past versions of Doom and Boom.
-The fork will maintain this compatibility insofar as its target platforms (PNaCl, pepper.js) allow.
+Doom2K will maintain this compatibility insofar as its target platforms (PNaCl, pepper.js) allow.

 Enhance Network Play
 ---------------------

-PrBoom+ currently only supports the old, P2P, synchronized networking shipped with Doom.
-This functionality has several limitations: only 4 players max may play together, players cannot join an in-progress game, game modes are hard-coded, and one player's lag lags the whole group.
+PrBoom+ only supports the command-based synchronized networking, which is very similar to the original networking that shipped with Doom.
+This functionality has several limitations: only 4 players may play together, players cannot join an in-progress game, game modes are hard-coded, and one player's lag lags the whole group.

-This fork will remove those limitations using a client-server (C/S) architecture, with synchronization similar to that of Quake 3 (compressed deltas).
+Doom2K will remove those limitations, and will add an additional synchronization method based on compressed state deltas -- very similar to the Quake 3 architecture.

 Add Modern Features and Compatibility
 -------------------------------------